-Estonia as a country is widely open to the sea and therefore for the winds.
-As a part of the East European Plain, Estonia is a flat territory, where uplands and plateau-like areas alternate with lowlands, depressions and valleys.
-These land forms, alongside with the coastal cliffs in northern and western Estonia, are the larger features of Estonian topography.
-In Estonia there are excellent opportunities to catch the winds from the Baltic Sea.
-The total length of the coastline of mainland is 1242 km and of islands (in total ca 1500 sea islands) — ca 2551 km, including the coastline of Saaremaa (854 km), the largest island in Estonia.
+Estonia abuts the sea and is therefore subject to winds.
+As a part of the Northern Europe, Estonia is a flat territory, where uplands and plateau-like areas alternate with lowlands, depressions and valleys.
+These land forms, alongside coastal cliffs in northern and western Estonia, are the larger features of Estonian topography.
+There are excellent opportunities to catch winds from the Baltic Sea.
+The total length of the coastline of the mainland is 1,242 km, and of islands (we have approximately 1,500 islands) ca 2,551 km, including the coastline of Saaremaa (854 km), Estonia’s largest island.

-• High potential.
-Estonia with an ambition to reduce the oil-shale based electricity production and to diversify our energy production portfolio has good potential in wind energy.
-184MW installed so far, 650MW as a goal to reach 2020 targets but real potential for much higher deployment.
+- High potential.
+Estonia has ambition to reduce its oil-shale-based electricity production and to diversify its energy production portfolio, and wind energy is a natural successor.
+184MW is installed so far, with 650MW as the 2020 goal.
+There is real potential for much higher deployment.

-• Central location.
-Situated in the heart of the windy Baltic Sea Region, close to high-speed wind energy developing markets like Finland and Sweden, but also to Russia with a big untapped potential for both onshore and off-shore wind power
+- Central location.
+Estonia is situated in the heart of the windy Baltic Sea Region, close to wind-energy-developing markets like Finland and Sweden, but it is also near Russia with its untapped potential for both onshore and off-shore wind power.

-• Excellent metalworking skills.
-The sectors key specialities are fabricated metal products, precision tungsten carbide dies, high-end welding, tool making, machinery and equipment, automotive components and ship building
+- Excellent metalworking skills.
+The sector’s key specialties are fabricated metal products, precision tungsten carbide dies, high-end welding, tool making, machinery and equipment, automotive components and ship building.

-• Long history in shipbuilding.
-Shipyards today adopting to serve also offshore wind industry
+- Long history in shipbuilding.
+Shipyards today are adapting to serve the offshore wind industry.

-• Next golden offshore area.
-Having in mind that Baltic Sea Region will play a big role in the coming offshore wind energy development Estonian companies breaking into the offshore wind industry is likely to increase
+- The next golden offshore area.
+Keeping in mind that the Baltic Sea Region will play a major role in offshore wind energy development, the number of Estonian companies breaking into the offshore wind industry is likely to increase.

-• e-Estonia.
-A country that has become one of the leading e-societies in the world with over 600 e-government services, advanced internet and telecom infrastructure, and tech-savvy population.
+- e-Estonia.
+The nation has become one of the leading e-societies in the world with over 600 e-government services, an advanced internet and telecom infrastructure, and a tech-savvy population.